mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 We provide a git pre-commit hook to format and check the code, to install it run `make link-git-hooks`.

-### Generating Mocks
+#### Generating Mocks

 We use [mockgen](https://github.com/golang/mock) to handle mocking in our unit tests.
 If you need a new mock please update or add the `//go:generate` instruction to the appropriate file.

 ### Adding a New Command

 `mongocli` uses [Cobra](https://github.com/spf13/cobra) as a framework for defining commands, in addition to this we have defined a basic structure that should be followed.
-For a `mongocli scope newCommand` command a file `internal/cli/scope_new_command.go` should implement:
+For a `mongocli scope newCommand` command a file `internal/cli/scope/new_command.go` should implement:
 - A `ScopeNewCommandOpts` struct which handles the different options for the command.
 - At least a `func (opts *ScopeNewCommandOpts) Run() error` function with the main command logic.
 - A `func ScopeNewCommandBuilder() *cobra.Command` function to put together the expected cobra definition along with the `ScopeNewCommandOpts` logic.

+Commands follow a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) approach to match the APIs, whenever possible.
+For that reason, command arguments tend to match the path and query params of the APIs, with the last param being a required argument and the rest handled via flag options.
+For commands that create or modify complex data structures, the use of configuration files is preferred over flag options.

 ### Third Party Dependencies